00mjk/neo-c/README.md

 4. Mixin-layers system.
 You can create apllication with overlaying layers.
 See wi or tiny application sample included in this source code.

+5. Can be self-hosted.
+Try ulimit -s 132656; bash; cd self-host; bash all_build.sh.
+Home directory> ulimit -s 132656; bash; cd self-host; bash home_all_build.sh to install in the directory.

 ```
 #include <stdio.h>
 #include <stdlib.h>